 “This will protect those who cannot protect themselves,” DeWine said, also acknowledging its potential to be used as a tool to combat Roe v.
 Wade.
 “Taking this action really is the time-honored tradition, the constitutional tradition, of making a good-faith argument for modification, reversal of existing legal precedent,” he added in an interview with Cleveland.com.

 Since former Ohio governor, John Kasich’s entrance into office back in 2011, Ohio has enacted over 20 abortion restrictions.
-Yet, this new legislation by now Governor DeWine, abortion right supporters weren’t overly surprised, given his background as former Ohio Attorney General.
+Yet, the heartbeat bill by now Governor DeWine, abortion right supporters weren’t overly surprised, given his background as former Ohio Attorney General.

 “The reaction from our supporters has been exactly what we knew it would be, which is defiance,” said Kellie Copeland, the executive director of NARAL Pro-Choice Ohio, an abortion rights group that intends to combat the new bill.
 “We are not accepting the barriers that these politicians are trying to put on our bodily autonomy.”

-The future is cloudy, as the landscape of the U.S. Supreme Court changed last year after Justice Brett Kavanaugh, replaced longtime swing vote, Justice Anthony Kennedy, who retired.
+The future regarding the heartbeat bill is cloudy, as the landscape of the U.S. Supreme Court changed last year after Justice Brett Kavanaugh, replaced longtime swing vote, Justice Anthony Kennedy, who retired.

 GritDaily will keep you updated on this story, as it has reached out to Governor DeWine’s office for further questions.